 “Although a state is entitled to the number of representatives in the House of Representatives as determined by the federal census, it is not required to use these census figures as a basis for apportioning its own legislature.”
 Borough of Bethel Park v.
 Stans, 449 F. 2d 575, 583 (C.A.
 3, 1971)

 States can correct the Census data by creating a special state-level census that collects the home addresses of people in prison and then adjusts the U.S. Census counts prior to redistricting.
-Legislation has already passed in California, Colorado, Connecticut, Delaware, Illinois, Maryland, Nevada, New Jersey, New York, Virginia, and Washington State.
+Legislation has already passed in California, Colorado, Connecticut, Delaware, Illinois, Maine, Maryland, Minnesota, Montana, Nevada, New Jersey, New York, Virginia, and Washington State.

 The New York and Maryland bills ended prison gerrymandering in both the state legislature and in local governments.
 In some states, however, the legislative or executive branches have helped to eliminate prison gerrymandering only for local governments before they eventually passed laws to apply to state districts as well.
 And before Colorado and Virginia expanded their laws, in Colorado state law required counties to ignore the prison populations, and Virginia law encouraged counties with large prison populations to ignore the prison populations, and New Jersey law required school districts to be drawn without regard to prison populations.
 And the Mississippi Attorney General directs counties to do the same, even as the state legislative districts remain skewed by prison gerrymandering.
 Our quick reference chart gives an overview of the current statutes.